garaekz/tfx/DESIGN_GUIDELINES.md

 - Always test with race detector: `go test -race ./...`
 - Use `TestCaptureWriter` or mocks for log assertions.
 - Use `go tool cover -html=...` and maintain high coverage for core packages.
+- Validate all usage paths: express, config, and fluent APIs.

 ---